l3pic/zeitstempeluhr/README.md

 <img src="https://github.com/l3pic/zeitstempeluhr/assets/43809826/a2cc2858-8749-4952-968d-76d5a2dd40de" height="400px">

 ## How to install:<br>
-First download the “_[setup.sh](https://github.com/l3pic/zeitstempeluhr/blob/6ad1e21299b0d6f92adeb337b7bd7ac15bc547a1/setup.sh)_” file.
-This script installs all required services, libraries and other files.<br>
-The file needs to copied onto the Raspberry Pi.
-For that SSH needs to be enabled on the Raspberry Pi.
-[Here](https://www.elektronik-kompendium.de/sites/raspberry-pi/1906281.htm) you can see how you do that.<br>
-Now you need to open the CMD (_Windows + R --> “cmd”_) and change the directory to where you have put your “setup.sh” file.
-Now you can type “_scp .\setup.sh [user]@[host]:/home/[user]_” to copy the file in the home directory of the _[user]_.
-For _[user]_ you can write “pi” because that is a standard user which should always exist if you have installed the Raspberry OS. _[host]_ is the IP-Address of your Raspberry Pi.<br>
-When the file was successfully copied onto the Raspberry Pi you need to change some rights to be able to execute it.
-To do so type “_chmod +x /[pathtofile]/setup.sh_”.
-Now if you are in the directory where your “setup.sh” file is located you can execute it with “_./setup.sh_”.

 Begin by downloading the “_[setup.sh](https://github.com/l3pic/zeitstempeluhr/blob/6ad1e21299b0d6f92adeb337b7bd7ac15bc547a1/setup.sh)_” file.
 This script is designed to facilitate the installation of all necessary services, libraries, and other essential files.<br>
 <br>
 To proceed, copy the downloaded file onto the Raspberry Pi device.
 To achieve this, you'll need to enable SSH on the Raspberry Pi.
 You can find instructions on how to enable SSH [here](https://www.elektronik-kompendium.de/sites/raspberry-pi/1906281.htm).<br>